matthewrankin/go-sls-crudl/README.md

 This project riffs off of the [Dynamo DB Golang samples][1] and the [Serverless Framework Go example][2] to create an example of how to build a simple API Gateway -> Lambda -> DynamoDB set of methods.
+This is a fork of the repository referenced in Pete Johnson's article ["A DynamoDB-Backed CRUDL example using Golang"][article].

 ## Code Organization